 On the Cambodian side, everyone pays another USD$1 for a “health check”.

-Waiting more hours at the border for our passports to be stamped and returned, but also for the second minivan to arrive, we are ripped-off by the scams, corruption, and agent.
+Waiting more hours at the border for our passports to be stamped and returned, but also for the second minivan to arrive, we are ripped-off by the scams, corruption, and agents.

-In total, the visa saga cost USD$40 although a visa is only only supposed to cost USD$30.
+In total, the visa saga costs USD$40 although a visa is only supposed to cost USD$30.

-Travellers that initially refuse the ‘Agent’ have a much harder time by the border police.
+Travellers who initially refuse the ‘Agent’ have a much harder time with the border police.
 In the end, these travellers only paid a few dollars less, but it takes these guys longer to go through the crossing.

 Final border scam

-Don’t change money at this crossing as you’ll be ripped off.
+Don’t change money at this crossing as you will be ripped off.